 What is Deferred Income Tax?

-A deferred income tax is a tax (liability) that appears on a companys balance sheet that is due for the current period buy is yet to be paid.
-This type of tax is a portion of a companys taxable income for a current year which is yet to be paid.
-A deferred income tax is an unpaid tax that is recorded on a companys balance sheet resulting from divergence in the accounting techniques used by the company detailed in the generally accepted accounting principles (GAAP), and the tax law of the state.
+A deferred income tax is a tax (liability) that appears on a company's balance sheet that is due for the current period buy is yet to be paid.
+This type of tax is a portion of a company's taxable income for a current year which is yet to be paid.
+A deferred income tax is an unpaid tax that is recorded on a company's balance sheet resulting from divergence in the accounting techniques used by the company detailed in the generally accepted accounting principles (GAAP), and the tax law of the state.
 The deferral is as a result of variance in the time tax was due and the time it was paid.

-A Little More on What is Deferred Income Tax
+Academic Research on Deferred Income Tax

 Usually, the accounting method used by a company for recording financial statement is that outlined in the generally accepted accounting principles (GAAP).
 In the United States, the Internal Revenue Service (IRS) levy income tax on firms and individuals using specific accounting rules and tased on the tax code.
 A difference in the rule used by the IRS and the method used by a firm (GAAP) can create a deferred income tax.
 The difference in the accounting methods can also create a difference in the payable income tax and the total reported expenses of a firm.
 A deferred income tax is regarded as a liability because such tax will still be paid by the income, in most cases, the firm is liable to pay more income tax.